-“We are different, we are the same”
+“We are different, we are the same.”

 Yet, despite their differences we consistently see a number of strikingly common themes in helping business owners develop a strategy to manage their investment portfolio.
-And three items in particular that would be well-advised to avoid.
+And three items in particular that they would be well-advised to avoid.

 Taking unnecessary risk

 Most successful business owners do not view their business as inherently risky.
 This is typically because they have built stability of income and exercise control over the decisions that can drive business success.
-Because of this, along with an overall high tolerance for risk, business owners frequently take unnecessary risks in their investment portfolio and fail to have their investment portfolio risk coordinated the other components of their wealth (such as business interests, real estate, etc.).
+Because of this, along with an overall high tolerance for risk, business owners frequently take unnecessary risks with their investment portfolio and fail to have their investment portfolio risk coordinated with the other components of their wealth (such as business interests, real estate, etc.).
 In our view, the most successful investment portfolios are always managed in coordination with one’s business and the other components of your financial life.

 Prioritizing the business over personal finances